-Psychodynamic Theory of Freud and Development of Children Essay Sample
+Child Development: Psychodynamic Theory of Freud – Essay Sample

-Psychodynamic theory was first introduced by Sigmund Freud to study human behavior and development.
-This essay will primarily focus upon the psychodynamic theory of Freud and it impacts on the development of children at a social and psychological level.
+Psychodynamic theory was first introduced by Sigmund Freud to study human behaviour and development.
+This essay will primarily focus on the psychodynamic theory of Freud and its impacts on the development of children at a social and psychological level.

 He believed that people have generally three key aspects in their personality – ego, id, and superego.
 The personality of a child is shaped in the first few years of his development.
 It depends upon the care provided by the carers and their level of interaction with the child.